 - Millennials are making agencies more tech-savvy, helping them meet complex client needs in a fast-changing digital economy

-- [Before the advent of Millennials] Research, planning and creative development moved in predictably straight lines.
-Silos made some sense in the pre-digital era.
+- [Before the advent of Millennials] Research, planning and creative development moved in predictably straight lines. go to link Silos made some sense in the pre-digital era.
 Such divisions … suited a simpler world in which TV, print, radio, direct and outdoor were the primary media options.

 Maybe it was Millennials, maybe it was changing clients’ needs, but at Avantgarde, we have put these insights into our business reality.
 Yes, we still have individual departments, we encourage our people to move freely, think beyond disciplines or channels, and come up with truly engaging ideas.